developerfab/PICA-campaign-service/README.md

 2. [Tiny_tds](https://github.com/rails-sqlserver/tiny_tds)

-## Configuration
+## Configure in localhost

-1. If you want run this project in localhost you should copy the `env.example` file and override the variables and run:
+If you want run this project in localhost you should copy the `env.example` file and override the variables and run:

 * Configure the database